Pindrop Press is a boutique poetry press based in Kent, England.

 If you would like to purchase a copy of any of our books, please visit the author’s pages.
 If you would like to order more than one book and/or require a trade discount, please email the order to firstname.lastname@example.org — thank you.

-Now to 2013: we were very pleased to sign poet Alicia Stubbersfield and published her fourth collection, The Yellow Table in January.
+2013 saw the publication of poet Alicia Stubbersfield’s fourth collection, The Yellow Table in January.
 Alicia was one of the judges for the 2012 Aldeburgh First Collection Prize and lectures in Creative Writing at Liverpool John Moores University.
 Please visit her page to read more.
-In March we launched Garry Ely’s exquisite debut collection Angel Visits2013.
-In May, Abegail Morley’s second Pindrop title, Eva and George – Sketches in Pen and Brush, a superb series of poems spoken in the imagined voice of Eva Peters, wife to German satirical artist George Grosz, launched.
-The line-up for 2013 completes with the stunning debut from Zeeba Ansari: Love’s Labours.
+We then launched Garry Ely’s exquisite debut collection Angel Visits and Abegail Morley’s second Pindrop title, Eva and George – Sketches in Pen and Brush, a superb series of poems spoken in the imagined voice of Eva Peters, wife to German satirical artist George Grosz, launched.
+The line-up for 2013 finished with the stunning debut from Zeeba Ansari: Love’s Labours.

 a*Banner photo, Thumbtack Art, by Doug.
 Used with permission.
 All rights reserved.